Global-Conflicts-ArmA/global-conflicts-website/_guides/events.md

 # Events

-Events are large organized sessions with a specific theme.
+In addition to our regularly scheduled sessions every Saturday and Sunday, we run events - larger-scale sessions with a specific theme.
 The missions played are made in advance and are more intricate and detailed.
 Leadership is usually pre-selected and given time in advance to come up with a plan.
 An event takes place in a single day and can last up to 4 hours.
 People from outside the community are free to join!